LD4P/arm/modeling_recommendations/custodial_history.md

 Each of these event types is represented by a subclass of CustodialEvent.

 Note that these types of CustodialEvents include both what are typically thought of as “events” (sale, loan, etc.) and static time periods such as ownership.
-The former also subclass schema:Event.
+The former also subclass bf:Event.
 As a matter of implementation, a static period may pertain to only a single Item; e.g., Items sold together in one lot may later be sold in unrelated events, so that a single ownership event could not represent all Items.
 On the other hand, a single library can be sold multiple times together, and buyers may wish to keep the library intact as much as possible.

 Both individual and aggregate CustodialEvents may be typed, but an individual event that is part of an aggregate event should have the same type, and typing is in that case redundant.